AJPW Junior League: 2016

 The 2016 Jr. Battle of Glory featured two blocks of four and was held from February 12 to February 21 over five shows and contested for the vacant World Junior Heavyweight Championship.
 Originally Kazuki Hashimoto won block B, but had to pull out of the finals due to a hand fracture, leading to AJPW booking a playoff match between Hikaru Sato and Atsushi Maruyama to determine the finalist.

 2017

 The 2017 Jr. Battle of Glory featured two blocks of five and was held from February 17 to February 26 over six shows.

 2018

 The 2018 Jr. Battle of Glory will feature two blocks of six and will be held from February 13 to February 25 over nine shows.

 2019

 The 2019 Junior League featured two blocks of six and was held from February 7 to February 24 over eleven shows.

 2021

 The 2021 edition featured a single elimination tournament that took place between June 2 and June 3, 2021.

 2022

 The 2022 Junior League features one block of six participants and is held at the same time as the World's Strongest Tag Determination League between November 13 and December 7.

+2023

+The 2023 Junior League features one block of eight participants and is held at the same time as the World's Strongest Tag Determination League between November 12 and December 6.

+2025

+The 2025 Junior League, held under the name of "Zennichi Junior Festival," took place between July 17 and August 3.